What Eye Issues Can

 After determining your prescription and placing anesthetic drops to numb the eye, a small incision is made at the edge of your cornea.
 The lenses are folded precisely to allow them to be inserted through the small incision and will unfold once in place.

 ICL can offer an immediate improvement to your vision.
-We can discuss this and other alternatives to refractive surgery during your visit to our offices in Del Mar and La Jolla.
+Your eye doctor can discuss this and other alternatives to refractive surgery for patients who visit us from Carmel Valley, Del Mar, La Jolla, or nearby.